We are well into another great winter at Lovell camps.

 The snow is deep, the sun is out.
-The past couple of weeks seem to have flown by in a flash!
+The past couple of weeks seems to have flown by in a flash!

 The season was off to a fantastic start!
-By mid-December we were blessed with incredible early season conditions with many mornings covered with fresh snow.
-The staff members were treated to an early season powder day during staff training, which was fantastic.
+By mid-December, we were blessed with incredible early season conditions with many mornings covered with fresh snow.
+The staff members were treated to an early-season powder day during staff training, which was fantastic.

 The week after New Years Lovell Camps hosted the biggest group to date, the International School of Basel.
-In the span of a week we hosted all of the Grade 6’s and 7’s.
+In the span of a week, we hosted all of Grade 6’s and 7’s.
 The campers had just finished their Christmas break and were thrilled to be in the mountains.
 The week was a great success, blue bird sunshine paired with 42cm of snow in 36 hours made for all time great conditions.
-At the end of the session we hosted our biggest races to date, with more than 10 categories in each race.
+At the end of the session, we hosted our biggest races to date, with more than 10 categories in each race.
 Every camper left having learned something new both on and off the hill.
 Most importantly they left smiling and ready for a new school term.

 In reflecting on my first two months with Lovell camps, I couldn’t be happier with how I have spent my time.
-I awake each morning and upon looking out my window am thrust into a valley lined with mountains, trees and small cottages, all wrapped under a blanket of pure white snow.
+I awake each morning and upon looking out my window being thrust into a valley lined with mountains, trees, and small cottages, all wrapped under a blanket of pure white snow.
 The light is startlingly bright; there isn’t a cloud in the sky.
 I walk outside and can’t help smiling at another perfect day.

 We are all looking forward to meeting our next bunch of campers in February.
 Mr. Adam – 1st Year Counsellor and Snowboard Instructor